Discover a Healthier You with Livin' the Dream Daily!

 • Systemic lupus erythematosus (SLE): SLE (lupus) is an inflammatory disease.
 It causes joint pain, fever, weakness, fatigue, skin rashes and organ damage.

-• Polymyositis: Polymyositis is a disease of your child’s muscles that causes inflammation and weakness.
-It usually affects the muscles closest to your child’s trunk.
+• Polymyositis: Polymyositis is a disease of the muscles that causes inflammation and weakness.
+It usually affects the muscles closest to your trunk.

 • Dermatomyositis: Dermatomyositis occurs when people have disease features of polymyositis and also skin involvement such as a scaly rash, swelling and purple spots.